This easy Tofu Satay recipe has a savory lemongrass-coconut marinade for a flavor-packed, vegan and gluten-free dinner with peanut sauce for dipping.

-This vegan satay is made with tofu for a high-protein dish that’s full of bright, savory flavor.
-This is a perfect vegan grilling recipe for summer.
+These vegan tofu satay skewers are made with extra firm tofu for a high-protein, plant-based dish that’s full of bright, savory flavor.
+This is a perfect vegan grilling recipe for summer!

 How to Make Vegan Tofu Satay